THURSTON COUNTY -- -

 "It was a very brutal attack.
 Who in her life would be angry enough to do that to her?" he says.

 From day one of the investigation, detectives had a sighting of an 80s model brown Datsun with a lighter color camper shell spotted in the area about an hour before Karen was found.
+After following up, Det.
+Hamilton found four witnesses who gave descriptions of vehicles seen around the time she was discovered.

 They had a lengthy list of suspects, as investigators say Karen had been hanging with a rough crowd that night.